mbrezov/The-Last-Algorithms-Course-Youll-Need-notes/06-Bubble Sort/README.md

 # Bubble Sort

-***Definition of the sorted array, Any x sub i, meaning any ith position within the array, is going to be less than or equal to any i + 1***
+***Definition of the sorted array: Any x sub i, meaning any ith position within the array, is going to be less than or equal to any i + 1***

 ![image](https://github.com/mbrezov/The-Last-Algorithms-Course-Youll-Need-notes/assets/127137480/7678e315-6d33-4cdd-9b09-0b4838adda5c)